Responsibilities of a Certified Nurse Midwife

 - Primary and specialty care for women

-- Diagnosing, treating, and helping women manage acute and chronic illnesses
+- Diagnosing, treating, and managing care of women with acute and chronic illnesses

 - Conducting physical examinations and interpreting medical history

-- Ordering and performing diagnostic tests and procedures
+- Ordering and managing care based on diagnostic tests and procedures

 - Delivering babies and attending to pregnancy related issues